CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 In the resulting

-field, enter the user name of your current admin user account. -
+field, enter the username of your current admin user account. -

-Click OK to add your admin user account to the Administrators group.
+Select OK to add your admin user account to the Administrators group.

 -

-Click the Back to Groups at the top left to return to the main groups page.
+Select Back to Groups at the top left to return to the main groups page.

 Restrict all other users to the Overall > Read permission